eleree/tinyjvm/README.md

 # tinyjvm
-a copy jvm as jvm.go
+a copy jvm as jvm.go, just for learning, so I didn't think about malloc/free.
-NOT FINISHED!
-And MAY WILL NOT FINISH FOREVER!(Finally I finished it :D )

 2016-12-08